 More likely than not, the appliances in your home are 10-15 years old.
 They may have been the best choice back then, but now, there are many more energy-efficient options.
 The Energy Star certificate standardises energy-efficient appliances that use about 60-80 per cent less energy than their predecessors.
 Therefore, upgrading your oven, dishwasher or fridge doesn’t only make sense because of their old age, but also because it will help you reduce the amount of energy your home uses.

 Is there anybody home?

-If the lighting costs weren’t surprising enough, listen to this – heating and cooling makes up to 46 percent of the energy bill.
+If the lighting costs weren’t surprising enough, listen to this – heating and cooling make up to 46 per cent of the energy bill.
 Today’s HVAC systems are powerful enough, and in combination with good insulation, there is no need for one to be running when there is no one at home.
 Buy a programmable thermostat and whenever the last person leaves home for work, errands or holidays, lower the temperature by 5 degrees.
-Not only will you reduce the carbon emissions, but you’ll also save up to 15 percent on your heating.
+Not only will you reduce the carbon emissions, but you’ll also save up to 15 per cent on your heating.

 Cracks and leaking bills

 If you are building a home or buying a newly built home, an energy audit would be a smart thing to do.
 Using thermo-visual equipment, the inspector will ‘shoot’ your house from all the angles to see if there are any significant leaks.
 The audit can show you if your roof is leaking, or if you have any deficiencies in electrical elements.
 Most importantly, it will tell you how well insulated your house is.
 The most effective and the easiest method of insulating or making improvements to your existing insulation is to use spray foam.
 You can apply it in cracks around the door and window frames.
 As a result, your house will be sealed better and thus more comfortable during both summer and winter.